-Summary: The presentation type used to represent the name of a command that is both accessible in the command table command-table and enabled in \application-frame\. command-table is a command table designator.
-If command-table is not supplied, it defaults to the command table for the current application frame, (frame-command-table \application-frame\).
+Summary: The presentation type used to represent the name of a command that is both accessible in the command table command-table and enabled in application-frame. command-table is a command table designator.
+If command-table is not supplied, it defaults to the command table for the current application frame, command-or-form Presentation Type command-or-form &key command-table

+(frame-command-table application-frame).